 Rhus trilobata is great for a bird garden.

-Rhus trilobata's foliage turns a different color in the fall, type is deciduous and has fragrance.
+Foliage of Rhus trilobata turns a different color in the fall, is deciduous and has fragrance.

 Communities for Rhus trilobata:Chaparral, Coastal Sage Scrub and Central Oak Woodland.